kokkonisd/typst-phd-template/src/report.typ

 //
 // Parameters:
 // - title: the title of the report.
-// - title_size: the size of the title.
+// - title-size: the size of the title.
 // - subtitle: the subtitle of the report.
-// - subtitle_size: the size of the subtitle.
+// - subtitle-size: the size of the subtitle.
 // - date: the date of the report.
 The expected type is `datetime()`, not `str`.
-// - date_size: the size of the date.
+// - date-size: the size of the date.
 // - authors: the authors and other people that need to appear in the front page of the report.
 For
 //   the expected type, see the default value below.
-// - authors_size: the size of the authors.
+// - authors-size: the size of the authors.
 // - logos: the logos to appear on the front page of the report.
 The expected type is `image()`,
 //   not `str`.
-// - logos_size: the size of the logos.
+// - logos-size: the size of the logos.
 // - signature: the title of the signature, if one is needed.
 If `none`, no signature page will be
 //   generated.
 // - toc: the table of contents (if `none`, the default one will be used).
 // - bibliography: the bibliography to be used in the report.
-#let report_setup(
+#let report-setup(
     title: "Report title",
-    title_size: 40pt,
+    title-size: 40pt,
     subtitle: "Report subtitle",
-    subtitle_size: 25pt,
+    subtitle-size: 25pt,
     date: datetime.today(),
-    date_size: 16pt,
+    date-size: 16pt,
     authors: (
         (
             (